 Prudence Crandall (September 3, 1803 – January 27, 1890) was an American schoolteacher and activist.
-She ran the Canterbury Female Boarding School in Canterbury, Connecticut, which became the first school for black girls ("young Ladies and little Misses of color") in the United States.
+She ran the Canterbury Female Boarding School in Canterbury, Connecticut, which became the first known school for African American girls ("young Ladies and little Misses of color") in the United States led by a white woman.
 She was the sister of Reuben Crandall, the defendant in the Trial of Reuben Crandall.
 (From Wikipedia) More about Prudence Crandall: More specific subject: | Books about Prudence Crandall -- Books by Prudence Crandall Books about Prudence Crandall: Filed under: Crandall, Prudence, 1803-1890

 Books by Prudence Crandall: Books in the extended shelves: